-Mission of Lyon's Epic Core Curriculum
+Mission of Lyon's EPIC Core Curriculum

-The name of Lyon's Core-EPIC: Educating Productive Involved Citizens defines a purpose for Lyon's Core beyond the typical development of skills and broadening of knowledge addressed in almost every university's general education program.
-Lyon College's Core curriculum aims much higher.
+The name of Lyon Colleges Core-EPIC: Educating Productive Involved Citizens-defines a purpose beyond the typical development of skills and broadening of knowledge addressed in almost every university's general education program.
+Lyon's Core curriculum aims much higher.
 It develops and nurtures indispensable skills and dispositions, and builds the knowledge necessary for students to become responsible citizens, both on campus and throughout their lives.
 To this end, the Core will hone students' skills of critical thinking, reading, writing, communicating orally, and computing.
 It will broaden and deepen their knowledge and appreciation of the historical, scientific, cultural, artistic, and spiritual heritages that have shaped their modern society.
 It will require them to interact thoughtfully with diverse perspectives, encouraging them to examine their own presuppositions and to synthesize new experiences into increasingly mature and coherent worldviews.
 The service learning with which the Core begins and ends in Year One and Year Four will teach them how vital and rewarding our roles as citizens in local, national, and international communities can be.

-Thus, the goals of the Core are:
+Thus, the goals of the Core are

-1. To provide students with intellectual and practical skills essential for engaged citizenship.

-2. To provide students with an understanding of human history and cultures, especially western.

-3. To provide students with an understanding of difference both within their immediate culture and in the larger world.

-4. To develop in students the personal and social responsibility necessary for engaged citizenship.
+- to provide students with intellectual and practical skills essential for engaged citizenship; - to provide students with an understanding of human history and cultures, especially Western; - to provide students with an understanding of difference within their immediate culture and in the larger world; and - to develop in students the personal and social responsibility necessary for engaged citizenship.